 Finally, the only intragovernmental debt existing between the local authorities and the Central Government are two loans which were granted in 20118 by the Municipality of Nicosia to the Central Government at a variable interest rate extending to 2035 and 2026 respectively, with a 5-year grace period.
-The total outstanding balance of the said loans at year end 2021 was EUR 6 mn.
+The total outstanding balance of the said loans at the end of 2022 was EUR 5.2 mn.